 What Is the General Ledger?

 In accounting, there are permanent accounts and temporary accounts that are used to track financial activity.
 All the accounts in the chart of accounts are listed in the general ledger.
 Typical categories in ledger accounts include assets, liabilities, equity, revenues and expenses.
 It is the summation of all the debits and credits recorded by accounting clerks, bookkeepers and accountants.
-The debits and credits in the ledger accounts should be equal when using the double-entry system of accounting.
+The debits and credits in the ledger accounts should be equal when using double entry bookkeeping.

 In accounting software, the general ledger is a part of a database and uses double entry bookkeeping.
 When a journal entry is posted to the ledger, the debits and credits can be queried from the database to create financial statements, such as the profit and loss / income statement, cash flow statement and balance sheet.
-This is where all the recorded financial activity for a business, and it is among the most important tools accountants have for tracking financial activity and making sure a business is profitable.
+This is where all the recorded financial activity for a business is stored, and it is among the most important tools accountants have for tracking financial activity and making sure a business is profitable.

 Why Is a General Ledger Used?

 General Ledger Example

-There are a variety of accounting software packages that contain a general ledger.
+There are a variety of accounting systems that contain a general ledger.
 These systems include QuickBooks, Sage, Oracle and Peoplesoft among many others.
-The general ledger is in many ways indistinguishable from the other modules and reporting features in the software package.
+The ledger is in many ways indistinguishable from the other modules and reporting features in the software package.
 However, it is important to remember that the general ledger still exists and the function it plays in the generation of financial statements.